emkey1/AOK-Filesystem-Tools/README.md

 ### Devuan

-DNS resolving doesn't work, so whilst you can use Deuvan, without DNS it is not that usefull beyond testing ATM.
+DNS resolving doesn't work, so whilst you can use Devuan, without DNS it is not that usefull beyond testing ATM.

 ## Build process